-Do you need dental work that requires dental anesthesia (getting your mouth numb at the dentist)?
+If you need dental work that involves pain, it'll require dental anesthesia which gets translated as getting your mouth numb at the dentist.

-We understand you may have some anxiety about this part of the procedure.
-So to help you overcome that, our Salt Lake City dentists are going to answer frequently asked questions about getting your mouth numb at the dentist.
-That way, you can put your nerves to rest (literally) by knowing what to expect and how anesthetic is actually your friend in all of this.
+A qualified dentist helps you overcome the anxiety for dental procedures by applying oral anesthesia.
+This will have the side effect of getting your mouth numb.
+Here we will answer frequent questions about getting your mouth numb at dentist such as does it decrease the blood flow to your mouth.
+After reading this, you can put your nerves to rest (literally) by knowing what to expect and how sedation dentistry is actually your friend in all of this.
 Before ongoing further don't forget to choose the right dentist for your dental problem.

 Numbness is defined as a lack of sensation.
 This is achieved in dentistry by placing an anesthetic medication near a cluster of nerves, which affects the synapses and blocks many sensations, including pain.
 This allows dentists and hygienists to complete necessary treatments with minimal to no pain.
 Generally this is used for the dental implants or even in the case of gum injury.

 You may have heard people refer to local anesthetic as Novocaine.
 Back in the day, Novocaine was the local anesthetic of choice, but that is not the case today.
 Why?
 Many patients were allergic to the byproduct that is made when Novocaine is metabolized.

 Today, most dentists in the U.S. use a local anesthetic called lidocaine or articaine.
-These numbing agents are more effective, and very few people are allergic to them and generally used for the cosmetic dentistry for those people who are not happy with their smile.
+These numbing agents are more effective, and very few people are allergic to them and generally used in the cosmetic dentistry application for those people who are not happy with their smile.

 A needle is used to accurately place the local anesthetic under the tissue near the intended cluster of nerves or by the tooth for the maximum benefit.